haddocking/haddocking.github.io/education/molmod/docking.md

 Number of partitions for random exclusion (%excluded=100/number of partitions) -> 1.1429
 </a>

-### Step5: Change the sampling parameters to increase the number of models generated
+### Step 5: Change the sampling parameters to increase the number of models generated

 For this unfold the **Sampling parameter menu**.